 Many LGBT people experience discrimination when going about their daily activities–whether eating at a restaurant with their families or friends, trying to obtain safe, clean housing, or applying for a loan.
-Federal, state, and local nondiscrimination need to be updated to ensure that LGBT people participate fully in society and provide for themselves and their families.
+Most people are surprised to learn that federal laws don’t explicitly prohibit discrimination based on sexual orientation or gender identity in employment, housing, public accommodations, and more.
+It is crucial that federal, state, and local nondiscrimination laws are updated to ensure that LGBT people participate fully in society and provide for themselves and their families.

-The resources on this page examine the landscape of nondiscrimination laws across the United States.
+The resources on this page examine the landscape of nondiscrimination laws across the United States, the importance of these protections, and how best to have conversations about the importance of nondiscrimination for all people.

 March 2018 - MAP and the National Center for Transgender Equality (NCTE) released a new report, Religious Refusals in Health Care: A Prescription for Disaster, examining the coordinated efforts at the federal and state level to allow medical providers to legally discriminate and deny needed care.
 These policies could encourage doctors, hospitals, paramedics, and other medical providers to pick and choose which patients they will treat, and who receives medically-necessary treatment.